-Things to Pack for Bruny Island
+Things to pack for Bruny Island

 Bruny Island is a must-visit destination when you are in Tasmania.
 It’s beautiful, unique, captivating and much more.
-When we were walking to the Kennicott’s Office to head off on our cruise a lady said it was one of the best things she had ever done in her life and after our amazing experience I would have to completely agree.
+When we were walking to the Pennicott’s Office to head off on our cruise a lady said it was one of the best things she had ever done in her life and after our amazing experience I would have to completely agree.
 We hope you enjoy any trip that gets you to Bruny Island.
 It is one of the best things to do in Tasmania.

 Where to stay in Hobart

 Hobart these days is sprawling city of considerable size.
 We recommend you stay somewhere down town near constitution docks or the Sandy Point region near the historical area of Hobart.

 We all thoroughly enjoyed our time in Tasmania especially our trip to Bruny Island.
 It is full of unspoiled coast line and amazing scenery that is hard to match anywhere else in the world.